-My friend Le Ly Hayslip, a Vietnamese refugee, escaped Vietnam in 1970, the same year as my military service in that war torn nation.
+My friend Le Ly Hayslip, a Vietnamese citizen who escaped Vietnam in 1970, the same year as my military service in that war torn nation.
 I did not know Le Ly at that time and would not come to know of her until I read her amazing book When Heaven & Earth Changed Places, published by Doubleday in 1989.

 In April of 2020, Le Ly’s charitable foundation, the Global Village Foundation will be conducting a pilgrimage back to Vietnam, where the many works previously accomplished will be seen.
 Le Ly is inviting all of us to join her, to continue on her amazing journey.
 Below are details of Le Ly’s book, her invitation to join her on the pilgrimage in April, and a link with specific details on the trip.